 Scope of Stamp Duty Reserve Tax (SDRT): relationship with stamp duty

-Stamp Duty Reserve Tax (SDRT) brings within the charge to tax certain transactions that are outside the scope of stamp duty.
-Its scope is broader in terms of the transactions and types of consideration chargeable and because of the more limited exemptions and exceptions applying.
+Stamp Duty Reserve Tax (SDRT) captures certain transactions that are outside the scope of Stamp Duty.
+Its scope is broader both in terms of the transactions and types of consideration and because it has fewer exemptions and exceptions.

-Various rights and interests relating to chargeable securities themselves qualify as chargeable securities for SDRT.
-For example, a sale of renounceable letters of allotment or acceptance would not normally be chargeable to stamp duty, but does give rise to an SDRT charge.
+Such ‘chargeable securities’ include a transfer of rights to an allotment of, or rights to subscribe for, or rights to an option to acquire shares, stocks and loan capital.
+For example, a transfer and sale of a renounceable letter of allotment or acceptance will not be subject to Stamp Duty (as no instrument of transfer is required to be executed) but is a ‘chargeable security’ for SDRT (FA86/S99(3)(c)).
 Renounceable letters of acceptance are rights to securities which are themselves chargeable and, as such, qualify as chargeable securities in their own right.